United Kingdom

 No hay anuncios

-During the previous financial year (2025-26), the sovereign subsidy had already reached 153.26 million euros, after having been frozen since 2021-22.
+During the previous financial year (2025-26), the sovereign grant had already reached 153.26 million euros, after being frozen since 2021-22.
 Of this amount, 78.31 million – more than half – was allocated to the conservation of occupied royal palaces and, above all, to the modernization works of Buckingham Palace.
 From 2027, once these works are completed, the allocation will be reduced to 115.90 million annually for the period 2027-2032.
-All this implies that, despite the planned reduction, the monarchy's ordinary expenditure will continue to be notably higher: from April 2027, the budget for the institution's daily operations will grow by more than 29 million euros, more or less, 33%.
+All in all, this implies that, despite the planned reduction, the monarchy's ordinary expenditure will continue to be notably higher: from April 2027, the budget for the daily operation of the institution will increase by more than 29 million euros, more or less, by 33%.

 The system's proponents argue that this money does not strictly come from taxes, but from the profits of the Crown Estate, the enormous real estate and territorial heritage linked to the Crown.
 But this justification is increasingly questioned.
-The Sovereign Grant report itselfgathers the criticisms of various experts who consider the relationship between the profits of the Crown Estate and the financing of the monarchy to be "artificial."
-To the point that former cabinet secretary Andrew Turnbull claims that the mechanism creates the "false impression" that the Crown finances itself when, in reality, the resources enter the Treasury and it is the state that subsequently decides to transfer them to the royal family.
+The Sovereign Grant report itselfcollects the criticisms of various experts who consider the relationship between the profits of the Crown Estate and the financing of the monarchy to be "artificial."
+To the point that the former cabinet secretary, Andrew Turnbull, goes so far as to state that the mechanism creates the "false impression" that the Crown finances itself when, in reality, the resources enter the Treasury and it is the state that subsequently decides to transfer them to the royal family.

 Cargando